anhinga/fluid/AtPartyTalk.md

 https://en.wikipedia.org/wiki/Turing_tarpit

+Many other useful and elegant systems nevertheless belong to this class when one starts thinking about their qualities as a general-purpose language.

 But if one considers a suffiently strong generalization of RNNs, then one gets a system which can likely be used as a convenient general-purpose programming language, while